Householder orthogonalization with a non-standard inner product: Householder orthogonalization

 according to~\eqref{eq:invariant}.
 It can be easily verified using~\eqref{eq:orth-orth} that \(Q\herm BQ=I_k\).
 Thus the QR factorization~\eqref{eq:thin-QR2} has been calculated.

 We summarize the procedure as Algorithm~\ref{alg:right-looking}.
 It is essentially Trefethen's algorithm, reformulated in a way that we can clearly see from steps~\ref{alg-step:right-looking0}--\ref{alg-step:right-looking1} that this algorithm is in fact a right-looking algorithm.
 Step~\ref{alg-step:reorth-right} in Algorithm~\ref{alg:right-looking} is a reorthogonalization step that mathematically does not change \(w_i\)'s.
-However, just like the case for \(L^2[a,b]\) as discussed in~\cite{Trefethen2010}, it is \emph{not} recommended to skip this step in practice due to the presence of rounding errors, unless certain special structures of \(B\) can be exploited to ensure numerical stability.
+However, just like the case for \(L^2[a,b]\) as discussed in~\cite{Trefethen2010}, it is \emph{not} recommended to skip this step in practice due to the presence of rounding errors, unless certain special structures of \(B\) can be exploited to ensure numerical stability. \footnote{For instance, when \(B\) is diagonal, \(w_i\) is guaranteed to be orthogonal to \(\Span\set{u_1,u_2,\dotsc,u_{i-1}}\) both theoretically and numerically.
+In this case reorthogonalization becomes unnecessary.} We shall see in Section~\ref{sec:experiments} that skipping such a reorthogonalization step can cause large residual \(\lVert X-QR\rVert_2\) when \(X\) is ill-conditioned.
+In practice, we observe that the classical Gram--Schmidt process (without further reorthogonalization) is already sufficiently accurate for this step.
 Finally, we remark that column pivoting can be incorporated in Algorithm~\ref{alg:right-looking} so that the diagonal entries of \(R\) are decreasing.